 The tendency sometimes is to stress a few favorite passages and ignore those that appear to contradict our axiom.
 God’s Word contains seeming contradictions because the Divine truth is so great in scope.
 In prior years it was fashionable to stress God’s wrath and minimize the importance of God’s love.
 Today the reverse is true.
 In prior years it was fashionable to emphasize election and overlook the part that human choice plays.
 Today the reverse often is true.

 We will never arrive at truth until we are willing to accept all that the Word states, even though at first there appear to be contradictions.

 Divine election is wholly true and human choice is wholly true.
 We are free from judgment and yet we shall be judged.
 God’s love is beyond our understanding and God’s wrath is beyond our understanding.
 Let us be quick to accept the whole counsel of God.
 Then we will not be as prone to error.

 Reasoning leads into error.
 It may be noticed that Jehovah’s Witnesses, Mormons, Seventh Day Adventists, approach us with reasoning.
 It is easy to be drawn into reasoning instead of focusing on the Lord Jesus.
 A good way to keep from being led astray by reasoning is to stop and pray to the Lord Jesus, keeping our gaze fixed on Him.
-When we do this the reasoning is seen to be what it is—the pursuit of knowledge apart from the Holy Spirit.
+When we do this, the reasoning is seen as what it is—the pursuit of knowledge apart from the Holy Spirit.